 - There are several ways to save for retirement, but one stands out from the rest

 Retirement Plans for the Self-Employed

 A quick internet search will show one of the best retirement plans for the self-employed is the Solo 401(k).

 What is it and how does it work?

 What is a Solo 401k?

-A Solo 401k works the same way as a traditional 401k does, but is specifically designed for someone who is self-employed.
+A Solo 401(k) works the same way as a regular workplace plan does, but is specifically designed for someone who is self-employed.
 So long as you have self-employment income, you can generally utilize the Solo.